Britain gives go-ahead to test driverless cars on roads

 The testing of driverless cars on public roads follows a government investment of 19 million pounds in the technology in four British towns.

-Perry is due to be at an event later on Wednesday where a driverless pod and a vehicle developed by defence company BAE Systems will be showcased.
+Perry is due to be at an event later on Wednesday where a driverless pod and a vehicle developed by defense company BAE Systems will be showcased.

 (Reporting by Sarah Young; Editing by Mark Potter)